 Below are several sources of debt and funding for LGBTQ business owners and entrepreneurs.

 Backstage Capital provides venture capital to underrepresented founders such as women, people of color and LGBTQ individuals.
 Since its founding in 2015, Backstage has invested over $20 million in 200 companies.
-They are aware of the lack of venture capital deals going to LGBT founders, and see investing in these entrepreneurs as a great opportunity.
+They are aware of the lack of venture capital deals going to LGBT founders, and see investing in LGBT entrepreneurs as a great opportunity.

 Diversity VC is a non-profit partnership that advocates for diversity and inclusion in venture capital.
 All decisions made by VCs are filtered through the entire community to ensure all opinions and views are included in decision making.

 LGBT Capital solely focuses on the LGBT Consumer segment as an investment sector.
-They have created and developed an LGBT Diversity Index with an Institutional Investment methodology as well as statistics and research that display the potential of the LGBT Consumer segment.
+They have created and developed a LGBT Diversity Investment Index with an Institutional Investment methodology as well as statistics and research that display the potential of the LGBT Consumer segment.
 LGBT Capital works with various LGBT businesses to help and support their investment plans.

 Unpopular Ventures is dedicated to investing in companies before they become popular.
 They recognize that many of the most successful businesses weren’t popular as startups, and believe that there is great value in investing in these unpopular companies early on.
 Unpopular Ventures partners with teams that pursue unpopular ideas, create new markets and think outside the box.